JozefDuris/realProperty-api/.github/instructions/coding-style-csharp.instructions.md

 - Group using directives at the top of the file, outside the namespace.
 - Place related types in the same namespace.
 - Use partial classes only when necessary (e.g., for code generation).
+- Use new lines to separate methods in interfaces and abstract classes.

 ## Comments & Documentation
 - Use XML documentation comments (`///`) for public APIs.